-Fertility control agents can be used to manage reproduction rates of individual horses if the agent can be administered effectively and individual horses can be identified and re-treated when required.
-This technique has been used overseas and is generally only practical in small confined populations where individual horses can be easily captured and treated, and an immediate reduction of environmental impacts is not required.
-Fertility control will not be used.
+Description Application Euthanasia Defined as the practice of intentionally ending a life in order to relieve pain and suffering, euthanasia is not a population control method, however its application is described here.
+Euthanasia of free-ranging or captive horses may be required when horses are injured, ill, or are in very poor body condition.
+Population reduction will reduce the likelihood of this occurring.
+Should euthanasia be required, Parks Victoria will: work with expert equine veterinarians to accurately assess feral horse condition to identify animals requiring euthanasia use appropriately accredited and supervised Parks Victoria staff and/or professional shooters to carry out the shooting.
+Mustering Mustering involves using horse riders, ground vehicles or helicopters, or a combination of these, to gather and move groups of feral horses into a yard.
+Mustering has not been used to assist in the capture of feral horses in Victorian national parks, but has a history of use for cattle removal prior to Barmah's reservation as a National Park.
+Mustering operations are best suited to open and relatively flat terrain and may be suitable for practical, effective and humane method removal of feral horses in the Barmah Forest.
+Mustering may be trialled as a secondary method to yard feral horses and may be used as an additional capture technique during the term of this plan.
+Fertility control Fertility control agents can be used to manage reproduction rates of individual horses if the agent can be administered effectively and individual horses can be identified and re-treated when required.
+This technique has been used overseas and is generally only practical in small confined populations where individual horses can be easily captured and treated, and an immediate reduction of environmental impacts is not Fertility control will not be used.
 This technique is typically applied to native animal populations where the management goals are addressing overabundance to reduce numbers to a sustainable ongoing population level (e.g. for koalas, kangaroos).
 As the long-term goal is total removal of the feral horse population from Barmah National Park, this technique is not appropriate.
-In addition, difficulties in delivering fertility control agents effectively in the field for large numbers of uncontained and unidentified animals, the requirement of repeated booster doses (every 1-2 years) and the inability for the technique to significantly reduce populations over a short timeframe means fertility control is not supported for horse control in Victorian parks (Parks Victoria 2017).
+In addition, fertility control will not be effective in reducing the population size over a short time frame and therefore will not reduce the impacts horses are currently having.
+There are also difficulties in delivering fertility control agents effectively in the field for large numbers of uncontained and unidentified animals and a requirement for repeated booster doses (every 1-2 years).
+For these reasons, fertility required.